loomio/loomio/docs/en/development_handbook/accessibility.md

 ### Using focus to draw attention to modals and popups

 Modals should have a header with an h1.
 When a modal or popup is launched, the focus should be transferred to the modal h1.
-We also use `aria-labels` to label the modal.
+Use an `aria-label` to define a string that labels the modal.

 ### Color contrast